data-weirdo/Graduate-codes/NLP/readme.md

 ---

 ### Assignment1: Text Classification with RNNs
-- Task: Make Baseline, RNN, and LSTM model from scratch using Pytorch
+- Task: Make Baseline, RNN, and LSTM models (with variants) from scratch using Pytorch
   ```
   * Self-Reflection *
   1. Should have used 'DataLoader' to load minibatch faster (Bottleneck happened due to the absence of DataLoader)